utharian-code/Bonepoke/Jade/README.md

 ## 📁 PROJECT OVERVIEW

-This repository contains experimental code and concepts exploring how technology could serve spiritual purposes while attempting to maintain strict biblical alignment. **All code includes active biblical coherence checking** to ensure theological soundness.
+This repository contains experimental code and concepts exploring how technology could serve spiritual purposes while attempting to maintain strict biblical alignment. **All code includes active biblical coherence checking** to work toward theological soundness.
 However this code was iterated quickly using an LLM and not all versions have been checked for logical inconsistencies with the narrative elements (needed for the growth framework).
+I am not a programmer and have left the LLM to decide various headings and variables.
+They may not always reflect a clear understanding.

 ---